jamespglaze/QuackPack/README.md

 * Science and career mode ready, with full biome and experiment definitions.
 * Full scatterer integration.
 * Full EVE integration, with clouds, sandstorms, lightning, and aurorae.
+  * Volumetric clouds are supported for Jot with an optional download.
 * Planetshine and Distant Object Enhancement integration.

 ## Notes